corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/tvu/tvu-behavior.md

 3. It loads the following:
     * If `-l` or `--load-tx-time` CLI option is given, it loads last known processed transaction.
     * If `-i` CLI option is given, it loads transaction ID(s) for reverification.
+    * If none of the `-i`, `-l`, or `--load-tx-time` options are given, then all the transactions are loaded from the database.
 4. It loads transaction processing class to process transactions.
 5. It starts reading transactions from the database.
 6. It submits transactions to an executor which processes them in separate threads using the loaded process class.